Wabinab/xenoblade-chronicles-2/src/31_the_journey.md

 "_Thank you._"

-Meanwhile, Nia, Mòrag, and the others were fighting the incoming tentacles.
-"All the cores, all the **Architect's WORDS, BELONG TO ME!!!**"
+Meanwhile, the group were busy with the other tentacles, Amalthus went crazy and announced, "All the cores, all the **Architect's WORDS, BELONG TO ME!!!**"

-Jin sensed the numerous tentacles aimed at him, "**HUAAAHHHHH!!!**" He raised an ice crystal shield and, upon contact, froze all of them.
-Amalthus was surprised he couldn't move them anymore.
+He needed more power!
+Numerous tentacles aimed at Jin, "**HUAAAHHHHH!!!**" With the rest of his energy, he raised an ice crystal shield.
+Upon contact, all the incoming tentacles froze.
+His other tentacles were still busy dealing with the others.

 "_Nia...
 Take care of them both..._"

-She subconsciously replied, "_I- I will._" She ran towards him and catch Mythra from his arms, while using her healing powers on the unconscious Rex that dropped two arm lengths neighboring her.
-Jin stood up and started walking towards Amalthus when she asked, "_Jin!_ Why- didn't you kill me when I joined Rex and the others?"
+She subconsciously replied, "_I- I will._" She exited the battlefield and ran towards him, he handed Mythra to her.
+She held out her arm and started healing both her and Rex, whom was about 2 arm lengths away.
+Jin stood up and slowly walked towards Amalthus, stopped when hearing she asked, "_Jin!_ Why- didn't you kill me when I joined Rex and the others?"

-He stopped and peered through his shoulders, "_It wasn't a mistake, was it?
+He peered through his shoulders, "_It wasn't a mistake, was it?
 Becoming a Blade- of someone you **trust**..._"

 "Jin."
 Rex had regained consciousness from the healing, slowly climbing on his feet, while Mythra had went to sleep.